AssoEchap/stalkerware-indicators/README.md

 ## License

+The content of this repository is licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/), you're free to do whatever you want with it.

-Do whatever you want with this data.
-There is no guarantee that it is accurate.
-Please contribute if you can.
+Please note that while we're doing our very best, there is no guarantee that it is accurate.
 If it is useful to you, consider giving money to an organisation supporting violence against women in your country.